dcatalanmolina/rctid/README.md

 `predict_matches.R` uses model outputs to predict goal differences for each match and expected standings.

-`communicate_predictions.qmd` renders HTML summarizing match and standing predictions.
+`communicate_predictions.qmd` renders an HTML summarizing match and standing predictions.